Disruptive Behavior Policy

 We understand that getting autographs from our guests is a major highlight of the convention for many attendees; not just because it’s a fantastic souvenir, but also because it’s a chance for that tiny bit of face time with the guests.
 However, demand nearly always outweighs supply, especially for extremely popular or extremely rare guests.
 In order to give the greatest number of fans the opportunity to meet the guest we MUST keep the lines moving smoothly.
 DerpyCon’s official scheduled autographing sessions are governed by the following rules:

 - DerpyCon cannot and does not guarantee that you will receive an autograph from any particular guest.
-DerpyCon’s official autograph sessions are free of charge to every member.
-However, individual guests may participate in private or industry-sponsored appearances in the exhibit halls and there may be fees or purchases associated with those sessions.
+Individual guests may participate in private or industry-sponsored appearances in the exhibitors hall and there may be fees or purchases associated with those sessions.
 For-fee or purchase-required autograph sessions must always take place in the Autograph Designated Area.

 - Guests will always be glad to sign your DerpyCon program book as well as any official licensed and properly credited products.
 They absolutely will NOT sign bootleg merchandise and you run the risk of offending them by asking them to do so.
 Please show them respect and courtesy by asking them to sign only licensed official merchandise.
 At their (the guest’s) sole discretion they may sign handmade, personal, or otherwise unusual items.
 If you are uncertain about a particular item, check with a staff member in charge of the session first!
 DerpyCon staff may veto any item as unsuitable for signing and such decisions are final.

-Unless a specific limit is posted for a particular guest, assume that you are limited to ONE ITEM PER PERSON.
+Unless a specific limit is posted for a particular guest, assume that you are limited to TWO ITEMS PER PERSON.

 - There will be no flash photography during the official signing session, unless otherwise noted.